ikuhamada/state-hands-on/CMD/CMD49/Beginner/index.rst

 .. code:: bash

-  gnuplot> plot 'etot.dat' pt 7
+  plot 'etot.dat' pt 7

-Or you can do it by typing
+Or you can do it by typing directory on your command line as

 .. code:: bash